Report on Plans and Priorities

-As Canada's Minister of Infrastructure, Communities and Intergovernmental Affairs and Minister of the Economic Development Agency of Canada for the Regions of Quebec, I am pleased to present Infrastructure Canada's Report on Plans and Priorities for 2014-2015.
-This report presents the Department's ongoing commitment to work with our partners, including all orders of government, stakeholders, and the private sector, to help them build, sustain and modernize a network of world-class public infrastructure for Canadians.
+As Canada's Minister of Infrastructure, Communities and Intergovernmental Affairs and Minister of the Economic Development Agency of Canada for the Regions of Quebec, I am pleased to present Infrastructure Canada's Report on Plans and Priorities for 2015-2016.
+The report outlines the Department's ongoing commitment to invest in infrastructure projects that support jobs, economic growth and Canada's long-term prosperity.

 The Honourable Denis Lebel, P.C., M.P.